slipmatio/docs/reference/glossary/index.md

+---
+outline: 3
+---

 # Slipmat.io Glossary

-This glossary is written for a easy to read and link to documentaton for Slipmat-related things.
+This glossary explains common terms used on Slipmat, making it easier to understand our platform and its features.

 ### Backstage

-A Discourse-powered discussion forum for Slipmat users.
-Uses Slipmat account for authentication.

-Note that Backstage and the rest of the Slipmat universe have nothing in comon; they live in separate siloes so one does not affect the other.
-The only connection between the two systems is the initial connection you do when you create your Backstage account when logging in to BAckstage with your Slipmat credentials for the first time.
+Backstage is our community forum powered by Discourse (third-party software).
+You can log in using your Slipmat account.

+While your Slipmat credentials are used to to create your Backstage account when you sign up to Slipmat, the two systems operate independently.
+Changes in one system do not affect the other.

 ### Discord

-Discord is a chat platform that hosts chatrooms for all kinds of communities.
-Slipmat Community Chat is our Discord server.
-You can join by [following this invite link](https://discord.gg/PCSwhkZ).
-Note that Discord is a third-party service that has nothing to do with Slipmat services -- we just have a chatroom there.
+Meet other DJs and music makers in our community chat on Discord - a popular messaging app where you can share feedback and connect with fellow creators.
+[Join us on Discord](https://discord.gg/PCSwhkZ)!
+(Discord is run by another company, separate from Slipmat.)

 ### Flash

-Slipmat.io email bot that send you email from `noreply@slipmat.io`.
-Flash is named after [Grandmaster Flash](https://en.wikipedia.org/wiki/Grandmaster_Flash).
+Flash is Slipmat.io's email bot that sends automated messages from `noreply@slipmat.io`.
+The bot is named after [Grandmaster Flash](https://en.wikipedia.org/wiki/Grandmaster_Flash).

 ### Frankie

-Frankie is the name of the purpose-built music optimized streaming server that powers the Slipmat.io streams.
-The focus is 100% on audio quality, the video is secondary.
-Frankie uses HLS technology for the stream which produces the latency for Slipmat streams of about 13 seconds.
-These are the recommended settings for streaming:
+Frankie is Slipmat.io's custom streaming server, optimized specifically for high-quality music transmission.
+Its core focus is delivering pristine audio.
+Frankie utilizes the [HLS protocol](#hls) with optimized settings, resulting in an average stream latency of ~13 seconds.

+**Recommended streaming settings:**

     Audio:
         format: AAC